 The teachings of the different Christian denominations vary and contradict.
 This is why Catholics do not receive communion in other Christian denominations because by doing so they would be making a false statement.
 If you are not Catholic, you are welcome to come forward with your arms crossed during the distribution of Communion to receive a blessing.

-For children, the reception of First Holy Communion occurs during second grade.
-Additional information is found on parish Faith Formation page or contact the parish office at 309-682-8642.
+For children, the reception of first holy Communion occurs during second grade.
+If your child is not enrolled in our school, contact the parish office at 309-682-8642 for more information.